wp-plugins/plugnedit/readme.txt

 <strong><em>WYSIWYG (What You See Is What You Get.)
 Advanced HTML Visual Editor, Just Drag & Drop Your Images And Text Boxes, Click And Move.</em></strong>

+Our editor is Based on a 3D page building design with height, width and depth.
+Standard online HTml editors are only based on 2D page editing with height and width available.

 Includes the new inline contenet editable HTML editor, CKEditor, and over 600 google fonts.